 Expertise: Leadership & Management, Human Resources/Talent

-Monique’s professional career began as a Teach for America corps member after she completed her undergraduate studies at Temple University.
+Monique’s career began as a Teach for America corps member after she completed her undergraduate degree at Temple University.
 Monique also earned two Master’s of Science degrees in Teaching and Early Childhood Leadership from Pace University and Bank Street College of Education.
-Monique currently works for Leading Educators as the Senior Director of Networks where are primary responsibilities are client engagement, team management and strategy.

 Nafeesha is currently an executive director at Teach For America and owner of Nafeesha Irby Consulting.
 Nafeesha started her career as a high school teacher and advanced into teacher coaching supporting educators in the K-12 setting in both rural and urban communities.
 During this time she focused on developing the leadership of teachers beyond the classroom by providing differentiated and targeted one-on-one support.
 She later received her Master of School Administration and principal's license before becoming a middle school administrator and soon a non-profit founding executive director.